tromp/tromp.github.io/_posts/2026-01-28-largest-number-revised.md

 ## A Universal Busy Beaver

-Is BBλ then an ideal Busy Beaver function.
+Is BBλ then an ideal Busy Beaver function?
 Not quite.
 It's still lacking one desirable property, namely universality.

 This property mirrors a notion of optimality for shortest description lengths, where it's known as the [Invariance theorem](https://en.wikipedia.org/wiki/Kolmogorov_complexity#Invariance_theorem):